 Pregnancy cramps vs. Period cramps.

 Pregnancy cramps usually happen when the pregnancy first takes place.
 These cramps are caused by the body adapting and changing to prepare for birth as well as to accommodate the baby growing inside of you.
 Women may get alarmed and fear that the baby is in danger, but you shouldn’t be worried.
 Mild cramping during this time is very normal.
 It’s also a little different from menstrual cramps.
 They’re usually:

 - Cramping on both sides

-The only time that cramps during pregnancy should be a concern are when:
+The only time that cramps during pregnancy can be cause for concern are when: